ToriningenGames/Marisa-GB-1/README.md

 ## Dependencies
 <ul>
-<li />Tiled (For map editing)
-<li />WLA-GB v.
-9 or greater (Used for game code assembly)
+<li />WLA-GB 9 or greater (Used for game code assembly)
 <li />WLA Link (Puts the game together)
 <li />GNU Make (Build system)
+<li />Tiled 1.4.4 (For map editing)
 </ul>

 ## Contained here

 The file organization is pretty garbage, but I'll try to explain what I can.

-### Archive
-Before I started tracking this on GitHub, I would copy files to this directory before making big changes.
-And sometimes randomly.
-Old stuff here.

 ### Art
 Both concept art, and the tile data needed to make the game.
-Extension .gb so Tile Molestor picks up on them with less fiddling.
+Extension .gb so Tile Molester picks up on them with less fiddling.

 ### bin
 ROM and symbol file end up here.
 Safe to delete.